-As for Cavalleria beach, a very low frequency of pellet arrivals has been detected since February, however, since the beginning of April an increase in pellet arrivals has been observed on this beach.
+As for Cavalleria beach, a very low frequency of pellets arrival has been detected since February, however, since the beginning of April an increase in pellets arrival has been observed on this beach.

-In the case of Platja Llarga in Tarragona, 50.9% of the microplastics, larger than 1mm, are plastic pellets First calculations estimate that on this same beach there are 11.6 million plastic pellets on this same beach.
+In the case of Platja Llarga in Tarragona, 50.9% of the microplastics, larger than 1mm, are plastic pellets.
+First calculations estimate that on this same beach there are 11.6 million plastic pellets.
 Equivalent to approximately 245 kilos, spread over an affected area of 30,000 m2.

 These data and the progress achieved so far reflect the serious problem of this pellet pollution.